nrs-org/novelslop/content/vol_01/chap_02.typ

   blossoms, which were lightly swayed by the gentle spring wind.

   Mona was sound asleep in her bed, after yet another long night of watching idol performances.
-It has become a routine at this point.
-After returning home from a live show at 8 PM, she spent the entire night with her eyes glued to the TV screen, before finally going to bed at 3 AM.
+It had become a routine at this point: After returning home from a live show at 8 PM, she spent the entire night with her eyes glued to the TV screen, before finally going to bed at 3 AM.

+  It was six o'clock in the morning, so the girl had just been resting for a mere three hours.
-  Usually, she would wake up at noon for her lunch (or breakfast?), then spend her entire afternoon watching the pre-recorded shows that she missed while keeping up with all the idol updates in her phone.
-Even though such a schedule was extremely detrimental for one’s health, her parents turned a blind eye as it was just a temporary thing for the two-week vacation.
+  Usually, she would wake up at noon for her lunch -- which to her might be more like a breakfast -- then spend the entire afternoon watching the pre-recorded shows that she missed during sleep, while keeping up with all the idol updates in her phone.

+  For a young girl in her developing ages like Mona, this looked like a terrible schedule to follow.
+From the complaints that Mona usually received from her parents, it seemed like staying up late could cause a host of problem, ranging from reducing productivity during the day to getting some pimples.
+The latter, especially, was a pretty problematic for teenagers in puberty like Mona, though the girl did not really mind it that much except for the annoying pain.

+  Despite knowing of her daughter's chaotic daily routine, her parents mostly turned a blind eye.
+They would throw some complaints here and there, but that was as far as it could.
+Well, there were two reasons for this.

+  The first one was simply because of the fact that Mona's parents were having their hands full with work.
+And Mona was not a small child anymore to start with, so her parents could not afford to worry about every little thing she does.

+  The second reason was that this hectic schedule was just a temporary thing for the ongoing two-week spring vacation.
+Therefore, once this two-week time period passed, everything would return to normal.
+Hopefully.

+  Mona's room stayed silent and peaceful, but there was a feeling of uneaseness.
+  As if there was something that would soon disturb this peace.

+  At first, it was just a series of footsteps, originating from outside the room.
+It was initially hard to make out these noises, but it was becoming increasingly louder.

-  Suddenly, disrupting the peaceful scenery of an April morning, was a girl who barged right into Mona’s room.
+  And suddenly, disrupting the scenery of a peaceful April morning, was a figure of a girl who barged right into Mona’s room.
+Leaving the door wide open, she let in a gust of wind, which completely destroyed the atmosphere of tranquility.

-  Having long blonde twintails and a cute face, she was the perfect representation of an ideal high school girl.
+  Having long blonde twintails and a cute face, the girl who just entered seemed like the perfect representation of an ideal high school girl.
 Or at least she used to be.

   "Mona, wake up!
 Today is your first day of high school, right?"
 Sena, who had